seung-lab/zfpc/README.md

 ### Streams

-All zfp streams are concatenated together.
-The streams must be written with a full header so that they can be decompressed independently.
+All zfp streams are concatenated together in Fortran order.
+The streams are written with a full header so that they can be decompressed independently.

+In the future, it might make sense to get savings by condensing them into a single header and writing headerless streams.
+However, writing full headers presents the possibility of using different compression settings for each stream which could pay off for different components.